Agencies Responsible for regulating drones in the Republic of Mauritius

 The renewal cost is the same for three years.

-If you want to use a small unmanned aircraft or drone outside the operating limits set out in the Air Navigation Order, then you will need permission from the DCA, even if your activity is non-commercial.
+If you want to use a small unmanned aircraft or drone outside the operating limits in the Air Navigation Order, you will need permission from the DCA, even if your activity is non-commercial.
 This could include flying a device over a congested area or within 50m of a building.

 Applications for this type of Permission are considered on a case-by-case basis.